rails/rails/guides/source/association_basics.md

 plural form, like `belongs_to :authors` in the `Book` model, and try to create a book with `Book.create(authors: @author)`, Rails will give you an "uninitialized constant Book::Authors" error.
 This happens because Rails automatically infers the class name from the association name.
-If the association name is pluralized, Rails will look for a class named `Authors` instead of `Author`.
+If the association name is `:authors`, Rails will look for a class named `Authors` instead of `Author`.

 The corresponding migration might look like this: